cleanzr/dblink/docs/guide.md

 Below we provide a brief description of the files:

-1. `run.txt`: contains details about the job (MCMC run).
+* `run.txt`: contains details about the job (MCMC run).
 This includes the data files, the attributes used, parameter settings etc.
-2. `partitions-state.parquet` and `driver-state`: stores the final state of the Markov chain, so that MCMC can be resumed (e.g. you can run the Markov chain for longer without starting from scratch).
+* `partitions-state.parquet` and `driver-state`: stores the final state of the Markov chain, so that MCMC can be resumed (e.g. you can run the Markov chain for longer without starting from scratch).
-3. `diagnostics.csv` contains summary statistics along the chain which can be used to assess convergence/mixing.
+* `diagnostics.csv` contains summary statistics along the chain which can be used to assess convergence/mixing.
-4. `linkage-chain.parquet` contains posterior samples of the linkage structure in Parquet format.
+* `linkage-chain.parquet` contains posterior samples of the linkage structure in Parquet format.

 Optional files:

-1. `evaluation-results.txt`: contains output from an "evaluate" step (e.g.
+* `evaluation-results.txt`: contains output from an "evaluate" step (e.g.
 precision, recall, other measures).
 Requires ground truth entity identifiers in the data files.
-2. `cluster-size-distribution.csv` contains the cluster size distribution along the chain (rows are iterations, columns contain counts for each cluster/entity size.
+* `cluster-size-distribution.csv` contains the cluster size distribution along the chain (rows are iterations, columns contain counts for each cluster/entity size.
 Only appears if requested in a "summarize" step.
-3. `partition-sizes.csv` contains the partition sizes along the chain (rows are iterations, columns are counts of the number of entities residing in each partition).
+* `partition-sizes.csv` contains the partition sizes along the chain (rows are iterations, columns are counts of the number of entities residing in each partition).
 Only appears if requested in a "summarize" step.
+* `shared-most-probable-clusters.csv` is a point estimate of the linkage structure computed from the posterior samples.
+Each line in the file contains a comma-separated list of record identifiers which are assigned to the same cluster/entity.